-If you’re reading this, you’re probably looking for a quick answer, rather than a roundabout discussion of the two only for the writer to say that you should go to both.
-I could also do that to avoid offending anyone who feels oddly passionate about either city, but I won’t.
+If you are reading this, then you are probably looking for a quick answer rather than a roundabout discussion of the two only for the writer to say that you should go to both.
+I could also do that to avoid offending anyone who feels strongly about either city, but I won’t.
 The answer is Medellin.

 Okay, if you were looking for the quick answer, you can stop reading now.
 The next bit is going to be me justifying my answer and trying to say that Bogotá is also cool.

 The weather is another thing to take into account.
 I’ll admit that landing in Bogota from Cartagena was one of the most relieving and satisfying feelings I’ve ever had.
-I went from sweating so much to actually shivering once or twice.
-It was quite nice, but the cold can get old really quickly.
-The change in temperature was pleasant but after I arrived in Medellin, I just wondered why I hadn’t been here my entire life.
-The weather here is literally perfect.
-It is typically in the 70’s, and the Snapchat filter literally says “Eternal Spring.”
-In Cartagena, I went back to the hostel like every two or three hours just to shower because it was so humid and I felt disgusting.
+I went from constantly sweating profusely to actually shivering once or twice.
+It was quite nice but the cold can get old real quick.
+The change in temperature was pleasant but after I arrived in Medellin, I immediately wondered why I hadn’t lived here my entire life.
+The weather in Medellin is perfect.
+The Snapchat filter literally says “Eternal Spring”, which I definitely found to be true.
+The weather was my ideal temperature the entire time.
+In Cartagena, I went back to the hostel every two or three hours just to shower because it was so humid and I felt disgusting.
 In Bogota, I would bundle up, bundle down, then bundle up, and so on.
 Medellin is the weather that dreams are made of.

 Even if you just stay in Medellin, you are going to have a fantastic time, but Medellin is also in great position for some amazing day trips and activities.
-Guatape is about a two hour ride away from the city, and is very much worth going to.
-Hike the giant rock, take in the colorful canvases of the city’s casas, and maybe stop by Pablo Escobar’s old mansion to do some… paintballing.
+Guatape is about a two-hour ride away from the city and is very much worth going to.
+Hike the giant rock, take in the colorful canvases of the city’s casas, and stop by Pablo Escobar’s old mansion to do some… paintballing.
 Oh yeah, if you’re into Narcos or Pablo Escobar, Medellin is the city to be in.
-There’s no denying that many tourists think of Pablo Escobar and cocaine when they think of Colombia, and rather than try to bury that dark part of Medellin’s past, many tours and programs will gladly educate you on one of the world’s most cruel and fascinating figures.
+Many tourists think of Pablo Escobar and cocaine when they think of Colombia.
+Rather than try to bury that dark part of Medellin’s past, many tours will gladly educate you on one of the world’s most cruel and fascinating figures.

 As one of the Americas’ largest cities and Colombia’s capital city, Bogota is probably the city most well-known by travelers itching to go to Colombia.
 But seriously, go to Medellin instead.
 If I were to go back to Colombia, it would be a no-brainer for me to go back to Medellin.
 Part of that reason is because I told some little kids I’d come back to kick their asses in soccer again, but even if that were a non-issue, I would still pick Medellin hands-down.